lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 - The birdbath by the outdoor entrance to the Basement has flagstones arranged around it in a circle of 8, with an outer circle of 16 stones.
 This seems significant. (planet clues from 3rd era map?)
 - There may be a relationship between the term "dead end" used in _A New Clue_ and the Tomb (see associated note from the tomb).
 - Staff contracts are apparently available somehow in Room 46...
+- There are some dead-end blueprints in the directory with italicized words in them:
+  - "only": Foundation (not dead end)
+  - "Rotunda": Rotunda (not dead end)
+  - "always": Locker Room (not dead end)
+  - "or improve": Workshop (not dead end)
+  - "drafted": Coat Check
+  - "The Room Before": Antechamber (not dead end)
+  - "bequest": Room 46 (technically a dead end(?), doesn't have keyword)
+  - "laid to rest": Geist Bedroom
+  - "always": Lavatory
+  - "sacred hour": Clock Tower

 ### Current open access problems